 By Stacy Kennedy, MPH, RD, CSO, LDN; Reboot Nutritionist

-Mother’s Day is just around the corner, what better time to consider how including more fruits and vegetables like fresh juice can be good for the whole family.
-Juicing fruits and veggies holds great promise in improving the quality of our children’s diets.
+Juicing fruits and veggies can be good for the whole family and holds great promise in improving the quality of our children’s diets.
 It is innovative, fun, interactive, easy to do, and it is a highly efficient way to drastically boost nutrient intake.